-On lab practical exams several areas on each exam are considered to be patient safety criteria or "critical elements".
-If a student fails any patient safety element/criteria, they will be required to re-do the lab practical.
-The re-do (2^{nd}) lab practical cannot be taken on the same day as the failed lab practical.
+On lab practical exams several areas on each exam are considered to be patient safety criteria or critical elements.
+If a student fails any designated patient critical element or safety criteria, they will be required to re-do the lab practical.
+The re-do (2nd) lab practical cannot be taken on the same day as the failed lab practical.
 It is the student's responsibility to schedule a time with the instructor to re-do the practical and must be scheduled and completed during the instructor's office hours or other established time within the next week.
 The highest grade that a student can receive on the "re-do" is 75.
-If a student fails the safety criteria on the lab practical "re-do", the student is given a grade of "0" and automatically fails the course.
-Only one lab re-do per course will be permitted for failure of safety criteria.
+If a student fails the safety criteria or critical element on the lab practical "re-do", the student is given a grade of "0" and automatically fails the course.
+Only one lab re-do per course will be permitted for failure of safety criteria and/or critical element.